schildwaechter/us_cat/README.md

 The python script `evdev_xml_entry.py` will directly modify your system's `evdev.xml` to show the layouts in the keyboard configuration gui.
 (Execute as root)

+## other OSes

+Versions for Windows and OSX are included in the respective folders.

 ## open questions

 - repurpose `<CAPS>`?